 In my paper, I decided to make use of logistic regression, linear discriminate analysis, decision tree, and neural network.
 I proposed to compare the accuracy of those techniques and find the best model for predicting the financial frauds.
 Moreover, I would like to explore the causal inference and identify the covariant that has causal effect on fraud behavior.

+General Comment:

+You did a good job motivating a story, however, the motivated story does not go in line with your stated story.
+Are you interested in money laundering?
+Why money laundering will exacerbate the financial fraud (?) in the time of financial crisis?
+(I am not sure this is what you meant, just guessed so…) You may want to narrow down your research topic.
+I think you have a nice 2nd paragraph, and should improve your 1st and 3rd paragraph.